phatnguyenthuan1502/DistributedSystems/Summaries/"Operating System Concepts" - Chapter 3.md

-//This summary was copied from a word file that I already submitted.
-Therefore I didn't edit the layout of the file//
+//DISCLAIMER: This summary was copied from a word file that I already submitted.
+I haven't edit the layout of the file.//

 Chapter 3: Processes
 1. Process Concept